 Monofilament is known simply as “mono” in the fishing industry.
-It’s one of the most popular types of fishing line and has been for decades as anglers have found that it has a large number of uses that can greatly increase their chances of having a successful day on the water.
+It’s one of the most popular types of fishing line and has been for decades as anglers have found that it has many uses that can greatly increase their chances of having a successful day on the water.

 Monofilament line is made of various types of material, but one of the most popular is nylon.
 Most of the popular brands of fishing lines in today’s market are made with mostly nylon or will also feature some blend of copolymer or multipolymer material which is specially designed to give the line certain advantages compared to other material.

-Some of the most apparent qualities of monofilament line are its ability to stretch when it is pulled, as well as the abrasion resistance and overall strength compared to other lines.
+Some of the most apparent qualities of monofilament line are its ability to stretch when it is pulled and its abrasion resistance and overall strength compared to other lines.

 My personal favorite mono fishing line is the Berkley Trilene which is both affordable and versatile in a wide range of lengths and strengths.